nus-cs2103-AY1718S2/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. System should respond within 2 seconds.
+6. System should be be easy to understand for novice users.
+7. System should allow for data recovery in case of program error.
+8. All tests should be successful before pushing changes.

 ## Appendix D : Glossary